 FRESNO, Calif. — A class of mortgagers on April 1 saw their efforts to have an alleged “successor in interest” to a mortgage company joined to their lawsuit alleging anti-kickback violations tied to the requirement of having private mortgage insurers enter into captive reinsurance agreements with the mortgage company’s affiliated “reinsurer” denied (Efrain Munoz, et al. v.
 PHH Mortgage Corp., et al., No. 08-759, E.D.
 Calif., 2020 U.S. Dist.
 LEXIS 57575).

 WILMINGTON, Del. — In light of the recent events surrounding the novel coronavirus, a Delaware chancellor in a March 31 docket entry approved a receiver’s request for more time to file the rehabilitation plan or to head to liquidation for reinsurer Scottish Re (U.S.) Inc. (SRUS) (In matter of Scottish Re [U.S.], Inc. in rehabilitation, No. 2019-0175-AGB, Del.
 Chanc.).

-LINCOLN, Neb. — A Nebraska federal judge on March 14 adopted a magistrate judge’s recommendation denying class certification in a workers’ compensation insurer’s dispute over a promissory note executed pursuant to a reinsurance participation agreement (RPA) (Applied Underwriters Inc. v.
+LINCOLN, Neb. — A letter from a workers’ compensation insurer on March 31 informed a Nebraska federal magistrate judge on the status of a related New Jersey suit concerning issues related to a staffing agency’s promissory note executed pursuant to a reinsurance participation agreement (RPA) (Applied Underwriters Inc. v.
 Top’s Personnel Inc., No. 15-90, D. Neb.).